EPPO Alert List – Tomato brown rugose fruit virus (Tobamovirus - ToBRFV)

 Courtesy: Diana Godínez (MX)

-ToBRFV is transmitted by seed, contact (contaminated tools, hands, clothing, direct plant-to-plant contact), and propagation material (grafts, cuttings).
+ToBRFV is transmitted by contact (contaminated tools, hands, clothing, direct plant-to-plant contact) and propagation material (grafts, cuttings).
+Seed transmission of ToBRFV is suspected but needs to be verified.
 Tobamoviruses can remain infective in seeds, plant remains and contaminated soil for months.
 They are found in the seed coat and the endosperm, which could explain why conventional seed disinfection treatments are not fully effective to control them.
 Even if transmission from seed to seedling is low, further dissemination by contact (e.g. during transplantation of seedlings or regular handling of the crop) allows a rapid spread within a glasshouse.
+Recent glasshouse experiments have shown that ToBRFV could be carried by bumblebees (Bombus terrestris) and transmitted to healthy tomato plants during pollination (mechanically).
 The disease was first observed in autumn 2014 in Israel and further spread occurred across the entire country within one year, because of human-assisted spread and trade of infected seeds or seedlings.

-Seed, plants for planting from countries where ToBRFV occurs.
+Plants for planting, seeds? from countries where ToBRFV occurs.
 The virus is also spread locally by contact.

 Tomato and capsicum are important crops grown in the entire EPPO region under protected conditions.
 Symptoms of the disease makes the fruit unmarketable.
 Once the virus is introduced in an area, control measures are very limited and mainly rely on elimination of infected plants and strict hygiene measures.
 Testing methods (ELISA, RT-PCR) are available to detect the virus in the seed.
 It therefore seems desirable to avoid its further introduction and spread within the region.